mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 ```

 To make it easy to see we're going to put the camera directly above the origin
 looking down.
-The easist way to do that us to use the `lookAt` function.
+The easist way to do that is to use the `lookAt` function.
 The `lookAt`
-function will orient the camera from its position to "lookAt the position
+function will orient the camera from its position to "look at" the position
 we pass to `lookAt`.
 Before we do that though we need to tell the camera
 which way the top of the camera is facing or rather which way is "up" for the
 camera.
 For most situations positive Y being up is good enough but since
 we are looking straight down we need to tell the camera that positive Z is up.

 ```js